selcouthonism/spring-rest/spring-brokerage-project/ApiDesign.md

 Authorization: Public.

 ### b.
 Customer-Facing Endpoints
+These endpoints are for logged-in customers (ROLE_CUSTOMER).
+The customerId is always inferred from the JWT token, not passed as a parameter.

 #### Order Creation

 Endpoint: POST /api/v1/orders

-Description: Creates a new order with PENDING status.
+Description: Creates a new stock order with PENDING status for the authenticated customer.

-**Authorization:**

-- Admins: Must have ROLE_ADMIN.
-Can create an order for any customerId in the request body.

-- Customers: Must have ROLE_CUSTOMER.
-The customerId in the request body must match the customerId associated with their username in the *UserCredentials* table.

-Request Body: application/json
+Request Body: CreateOrderDTO

 - customerId: (string, required) The unique ID of the customer.
 - assetName: (string, required) The name of the stock.